 A young boy attempts to cross a long carpet in his home, imagining it to be full of snakes and hot coals.

-A fourteen-year-old girl is going to be awarded her school's scholarship jacket because she's been a straight A student for years, but a complication arises.
+A 14-year-old girl is going to be awarded her school's scholarship jacket because she's been a straight A student for years.
+But an unforeseen a complication arises.

 A department store detective watches three women.
-Two young men bet on which one is the real thief.
+Two young men bet on which is the thief.

 A girl in a small town classroom upsets the boys by challenging a local tradition.

-A family lives in an automated house, including a virtual nursery for the children, which takes care of all their needs.
-The children plot to keep things the same when the parents decide to become more self-reliant by giving up some of their technology.
+A family lives in an automated house, which includes a virtual nursery that takes care of the children's needs.
+The children plot to keep things as they are when the parents decide to become more self-reliant and give up some of the technology.